 1. Thomas Edison Full Name

 - The full name of Thomas Edison was “Thomas Alva Edison”.

 2. Who Is Thomas Edison – Who Is Thomas Alva Edison

 - Thomas Edison or Thomas Alva Edison was an American businessman and famous inventor.

-- He has been described as the greatest inventor of America for his invention of the phonograph, motion picture camera, and electric bulb.
+- He has been described as the greatest inventor of America for his invention of the phonograph, motion the picture camera, and the electric bulb.

 3. What Is Thomas Edison Famous For